hunainejaz2/AddFaddingEffect/README.md

 ## Who is building this?

 Answer is `Community` | Hacktoberfest if ramping up and what could be the best time other than this.Go Check the Issues and start contributing.
-Before that have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Before that have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file and [Discussions](https://github.com/blockx3/imp/discussions)

 ## Features to implement in IMP